$16M miscalculation means some North Carolina teachers won’t get the raise they expected - NewsBreak

 An updated salary schedule is expected to be presented to the Board of Education next week, and a new supplement schedule will be released.

 “While it likely will not be as high as the amounts portrayed in the previously approved schedule, as we have said from the beginning of this process, we are committed to ensuring a significant supplement increase for our staff.
-The goal of our proposal will be to minimize the gap between what was published in December and what is more in line with the amount of money available for supplements,” McManus says.State Senator files bills to give Oklahoma sheriffs power to arrest federal officers, form posses against federal agents
+The goal of our proposal will be to minimize the gap between what was published in December and what is more in line with the amount of money available for supplements,” McManus says.RCSD teacher performed in Rose Parade marching band

 “It is no secret that educators are severely underpaid.
 While I have little control over state and national funding, I can continue finding local ways to add to our WS/FCS educator pay,” says McManus.
 “I promise to keep this a priority.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.